Where is the Community Gallery?

 Community-wide call for exhibit theme ideas for the Community Gallery

 The City of Santa Fe Arts Commission Community Gallery seeks to be an engaging, dynamic showcase for local art.
 The Gallery brings art to the community as well as the community to art.
 In keeping with this spirit, the Gallery accepts theme proposal ideas for upcoming exhibits, allowing Santa Feans a hands-on role in developing exciting exhibits.
-Exhibits are currently being planned for spring 2016 and beyond.
+Exhibits are currently being planned for summer 2017 and beyond.
 Theme ideas are accepted throughout the year.
 For more information, contact Rod Lambert, Community Gallery Manager at [bot protected email address] or call 505-955-6707.

 Community Gallery exhibits feature approximately 30 artists each.
-The Gallery does not present one-person nor small group exhibits.
+The Gallery does not present one-person or small group exhibits.
 All artists are selected through an open call to artists and juried by a selection panel.
 Theme proposals are evaluated based on five criteria, with the most successful proposals addressing three to five factors.